-- Quality Data Collection Administrative data is collected through CHILDS.
-Instructions for data entry are included in the Department's Policy and Procedures Manual and CHILDS user guides.
-CHILDS includes edits and notifications to prevent data errors and remind staff about data entry requirements.
+- Foundational Administrative Structure The Department's policy and procedures manual describes statewide practice standards.
+The Department's implementation of key practices and achievement of related outcomes are measured statewide through administrative data reports, scorecards, and case reviews conducted by the Office of Accountability. - Quality Data Collection Administrative data was collected through CHILDS until February 2020 and will now be collected through Guardian.
+Instructions for data entry are included in the Department's Policy and Procedures Manual and Guardian user manuals.
 The Central Office Reports and Statistics Unit provides AFCARS and other error reports to the Regional Automation Liaisons so they can identify and correct data errors.
 The Information Technology Administration, including the Reports and Statistics Unit, provides technical assistance to region and Central Office personnel to increase data accuracy.
 Regional Automation Liaisons in each region identify and facilitate correction of data errors. - Case Record Review Data and Process The Practice Improvement Case Review (PICR) provides a method to identify strengths, areas needing improvement, and contributing issues in Arizona's child welfare system.
 Central Office staff from the Practice Improvement Unit review a random sample of Hotline communications, investigations, in-home service cases, and out-of-home cases from each region throughout the year to measure the rate of outcome achievement and gauge current practice related to the Department's safety, permanency, and well-being standards and goals.
-Review of investigation cases focuses on the documentation of a thorough safety assessment.
-Review of in-home and out-of-home cases is limited to Department goals that cannot be measured through CHILDS or other quantitative data, and areas requiring improvement for which qualitative information is needed.
+Review of investigation cases focuses on the practice of thorough safety assessments.
+Review of in-home and out-of-home cases is limited to Department goals that cannot be measured through the Department's CCWIS or other quantitative data, and areas requiring improvement for which qualitative information is needed.
 Using the PICR process, the Department: